 According to the Food and Agriculture Organization of the United Nations, the earth has lost about 50 million acres of forest in the last five years.
 That’s a significant improvement since deforestation levels peaked in the 1990s at around 16 million acres a year.
 But it still points to a climate catastrophe.

-The destruction of forest for agricultural use is the leading cause, responsible for about 80 percent of the world’s deforestation.
-That includes large scale cattle ranching, and soya and palm oil farming, as well as small scale, local, subsistence farming.
-The highest rates of deforestation are also occurring in the regions with the highest levels of biodiversity, such as Brazil, Indonesia and Malaysia.
+The destruction of forests for agricultural use is the leading cause, responsible for about 80 percent of the world’s deforestation.
+That includes large-scale cattle ranching, and soya and palm oil farming, as well as small-scale, local, subsistence farming.
+The highest rates of deforestation are also occurring in the regions with the highest levels of biodiversity, such as Brazil, Indonesia, and Malaysia.

 The Global Tree Search database of the Botanic Garden Conservation International includes just over 60,000 species of trees.
 As of 2019, the IUCN (International Union for the Conservation of Nature) identifies 20,334 tree species as threatened and more than 1,400 as critically endangered.